Database Design – Naming Conventions

 Examples: Employee Number, GL Account Number, Purchase Order Status Code

-All of this might sound boring to all the Shakespeare types out there, but I know for sure that all the Data Architects would agree & appreciate these naming conventions!
+All of this might sound boring to all the Shakespeare types out there, but I know for sure that all the Data Architects would agree & appreciate these naming conventions in database modeling (database design)!

 After all, this makes our lives easier & organized and data interchangeable.
 I will follow this up with a post on data types and data quality rules that change data into information.
 How to populate missing values?
 How to check for ranges of values for each field?
 How to test data quality on the dimensions of completeness, accuracy, consistency, timeliness, etc.